 A stock company is a corporation with stockholders that participate in the gains and losses of the corporation.
 Like other stockholders, they have the right to vote and to elect the board of directors.
 The stock company’s charter specifies what types of insurance that it will sell.

-Most stock companies sell property and liability policies; some states all stock companies to sell life and health insurance as well.
+Most stock companies sell property and liability policies; some states allow stock companies to sell life and health insurance as well.
 A stock company cannot issue an assessable policy, which is a policy that permits the insurer to charge additional premiums if losses are excessive.
 Stockholders bear the losses, but they also have the potential to gain through dividends or share price increases.

 Policyowners may either receive a dividend or get an advance reduction in premiums.
 Life insurers will generally pay a dividend only if the mortality experience has been better than anticipated, in which case, the dividends are a return of premium and are not taxable.

-Perpetual mutuals, which provided mainly homeowner’s insurance, now has only historical significance since the last one dissolved in 2004.
-Perpetual mutuals charged a single premium or a lump sum that covered a long period of time.
+Perpetual mutuals, which provided mainly homeowner's insurance, now has only historical significance since the last one dissolved in 2004.
+Perpetual mutuals charged a single premium or a lump sum that covered a long time.
 The money was invested to cover losses.
 If an insured canceled his policy, part of the premium was returned.

 A modified reciprocal exchange does not maintain separate member accounts, but is run more as an advance premium mutual, which is managed by an attorney-in-fact.